tencent cloud

 </build>

-[Optional] If you encounter sample execution failures during debugging and need to obtain logs from standard output to pinpoint errors, or if you wish to save operation logs to the specified directory target/lite-hbase.log, you can create a Java configuration directory named resources under the main folder, create a log4j.properties file within it, and add configuration details for the log4j log information printing module in the log4j.properties file.
+[Optional] If you encounter sample execution failures during debugging and need to obtain logs from standard output to pinpoint errors, or if you wish to save operation logs to the specified directory target/serverless-hbase.log, you can create a Java configuration directory named resources under the main folder, create a log4j.properties file within it, and add configuration details for the log4j log information printing module in the log4j.properties file.

 log4j.rootLogger=INFO, stdout